 New York State and golf go way back.
 The PGA was founded in New York City in 1916, and the first Championship was held that October in Bronxville, NY.
 The PGA is now a global phenomenon, but it often returns home, as in 2019, when Bethpage Black hosted the 101st PGA Championship, won by Brooks Koepka, and when Oak Hill Country Club in Rochester hosted the Senior PGA Championship, won by Ken Tanigawa.

 Bethpage Black will also have the honor of hosting The Ryder Cup, September 26-28, 2025.
-The next major event to take place in New York will be the US Women’s Amateur at Westchester Country Club, August 2-8, 2021.
+The next major event to take place in New York will be the 2023 PGA Championship at the Oak Hill Country Club in Pittsford.

 Beyond these special events, New York State always has a golf course for you.